Chris Flexen struggles as Mariners fall to Diamondbacks and drop two games back in wild-card race

 Flexen made it through five innings, allowing five runs on five hits with two walks and four strikeouts to take the loss.
 It was the first time he was charged with a loss since July 27 against the Astros.
 And the five runs allowed were the most he’d given up in an outing since that same game vs. Houston.

-A loss to the worst team in the National League is less than ideal, but it loomed more costly when the three teams ahead of the Mariners in the race for the two American League wild-card spots picked up victories causing the Mariners (77-65) to lose ground in the race.
+A loss to the worst team in the National League is less than ideal, but it was more costly when the three teams ahead of the Mariners in the race for the two American League wild-card spots picked up victories causing the Mariners (77-65) to lose ground in the race.

+“Not our best game tonight,” manager Scott Servais said.
+“We didn’t get a ton of hits and runs in scoring position tonight.
+And they put a big crooked number up on us in the fourth inning, which hurt a little bit.
+Unfortunately, these games happen.
+I know we want to win every game here down the stretch.
+But realistically, that’s tough to do.
+It’s probably not gonna happen.
+So we’ve got to come back at it tomorrow, and we’ve got to win the series.”

 The Blue Jays actually picked up two wins Saturday.
 Playing at Camden Yards, they swept a doubleheader of two seven-inning games vs. the abysmal Orioles.
 Toronto trailed going into the top of the seventh in both games, overcoming a three-run deficit for an 11-10 victory in the first game and then unleashing 11 runs in the top of the seventh in the nightcap to turn a 1-0 deficit into an 11-2 win.